 Such partners can now easily be found almost anywhere on our planet.

-Here are a few reasons to look for offshore software development:
+Here are a few reasons why you should look for offshore software development:

 - Better exposure to well-educated and highly-trained global talent